-I'm very proud of Knotch, in San Francisco and New York.
-I was there to turn the product from a social app into a B2B solution.
-We cracked the product/market fit and Knotch has become the best way to measure the impact of branded content.
-Knotch now works with Unilever, Bank of America, VICE, GE and more.
+I'm so proud of Knotch, in San Francisco and New York.
+I worked with the product team to turn it from a social app into a B2B solution.
+We cracked the product/market fit and Knotch has become the best way to measure the impact of digital content marketing working with Unilever, eBay, Ford, GE and more.

 I've learned so much about turning a startup into a business.
 It's not a walk in the park.
 It's like a bunch of people holding the steering wheel of a speeding train that will either crash or transform into a spaceship and take off in glory.

-My work revolves around shaping, defining and delivering products and building communities and processes around building them.
-But for the sake of simplicity, you can call me a product manager in tech-related work and a producer in theatre.
+My work revolves around shaping, defining and delivering products and building communities and processes around them.
+For the sake of simplicity, you can call me a product manager in tech-related work and a producer in theatre.

 There's no typical project I've worked on.
 I produced an immersive audio tour for teenagers with Punchdrunk and The Workers at the V&A. I built a loyal fan base for an email startup in San Francisco.
-Designed a sales pitch as a theatre show.
-Ran PR campaigns.
-Built and launched a product at Advertising Week in NYC.
-Consulted on a product to grow a female-only storytelling community.
+Designed sales pitches for brands as theatre shows for brands and agencies.
+I ran PR campaigns.
+I shaped a product to grow a female-only storytelling community.
 Built a career site to get young people into jobs they'd love.
-Made a comedy about depression via a successful campaign on Kickstarter (mental health matters).
+Made a comedy about depression via a successful campaign on Kickstarter.

 Do you need my help?
-I mean, if you're after something standard, this approach is not for you.
+If you're after something standard, this approach is not for you.
 Stop reading.
 Close this tab.
 Spare yourself.

 Then you're not just working on any product or service.
 You're either a mate from my theatre company Parrot in the Tank wondering what it is I actually do for a living, or you're someone working on a project designed to last – and for a good reason.

 The latter?
 Let's chat.

 How I can help you.

 I've made shows and grown projects in London, Berlin, New York and San Francisco.